Seminole Wars: Origin of the Seminoles

 During the mid-1700s, small bands from various Native American tribes from the southeastern United States began moving into the unoccupied lands of Florida.
 In 1715, the Yamasee moved into Florida as allies of the Spanish, after conflicts with colonists from the Province of Carolina.
 Creek people, at first primarily the Lower Creek but later including Upper Creek, also started moving into Florida from the area of Georgia.
 The Mikasuki, Hitchiti-speakers, settled around what is now Lake Miccosukee near Tallahassee.
 (Descendants of this group have maintained a separate tribal identity as today's Miccosukee.)

 Another group of Hitchiti speakers, led by Cowkeeper, settled in what is now Alachua County, an area where the Spanish had maintained cattle ranches in the 17th century.
 Because one of the best-known ranches was called la Chua, the region became known as the "Alachua Prairie".
 The Spanish in Saint Augustine began calling the Alachua Creek Cimarrones, which roughly meant "wild ones" or "runaways".
 This was the probable origin of the term "Seminole".
 This name was eventually applied to the other groups in Florida, although the Indians still regarded themselves as members of different tribes.
-Other Native American groups in Florida during the Seminole Wars included the Choctaw, Yuchi or Spanish Indians, so called because it was believed that they were descended from Calusas; and "rancho Indians", who lived at Spanish/Cuban fishing camps (ranchos) on the Florida coast.
+Other Native American groups in Florida during the Seminole Wars included the Choctaw, Yuchi, Spanish Indians (so called because it was believed that they were descended from Calusas), and "rancho Indians", who lived at Spanish/Cuban fishing camps (ranchos) on the Florida coast.

-In 1738, the Spanish governor of Florida, Manuel de Montiano, had Fort Mose built and established as a free black settlement.
-Fugitive African and African-American slaves who could reach the fort were essentially free.
+In 1738, the Spanish governor of Florida, Manuel de Montiano, had Fort Mose built and established as a free Black settlement.
+Fugitive African and African American slaves who could reach the fort were essentially free.
 Many were from Pensacola; some were free citizens, though others had escaped from United States territory.
 The Spanish offered the slaves freedom and land in Florida.
 They recruited former slaves as militia to help defend Pensacola and Fort Mose.
 Other fugitive slaves joined Seminole bands as free members of the tribe.

 Most of the former slaves at Fort Mose went to Cuba with the Spanish when they left Florida in 1763, while others lived with or near various bands of Indians.
 Fugitive slaves from the Carolinas and Georgia continued to make their way to Florida, as the Underground Railroad ran south.
-The blacks who stayed with or later joined the Seminoles became integrated into the tribes, learning the languages, adopting the dress, and inter-marrying.
+The Blacks who stayed with or later joined the Seminoles became integrated into the tribes, learning the languages, adopting the dress, and inter-marrying.
 The blacks knew how to farm and served as interpreters between the Seminole and the whites.
 Some of the Black Seminoles, as they were called, became important tribal leaders.